 - Our staff conducts several nightly duty rounds in each dorms to monitor our facilities and maintain the standards of the community.

 - We highly encourage students to lock their doors and to carry their keys with them whenever they leave their rooms.
 When rooms are left wide open or doors are left unlocked this creates an opportunity for crime.

 - The Safe Ride Program on campus provides a free ride to students who do not wish to walk alone.
 Emergency “blue lights” are installed all around campus.
 These stations have emergency phones for contacting the University Police directly.

 The student is.
-Although precaution is taken to maintain adequate security, the University cannot assume responsibility for the loss of or damage to student possessions.
-We encourage you to download the Electronic Item Inventory Form.
-Consult your family’s insurance company to potentially add your personal items.
+The University cannot assume responsibility for the loss of or damage to student possessions.